Retiree Medical Grants

 Maximizing reimbursement

 The grant is paid as a single reimbursement of up to $2,500 for eligible expenses once every three years.
+Grants cover services incurred on or after January 1, 2019.
 You may apply to be reimbursed for a single expense or a combination of eligible expenses.
-To maximize reimbursement, wait until your receipts amount to or approach $2,500.*
+To maximize reimbursement, wait until your receipts amount to or approach $2,500.

 Examples

-2. You incurred dental expenses of $1,100 in December 2022, and the dentist said you would need additional dental work.
-You incurred an additional $1,250 in dental expenses in February 2023.
-You applied for and received a Retiree Medical Grant for $2,350 in March 2023.
-You may apply for another grant of up to $2,500 in three years (March 2026).
+2. You incurred dental expenses of $1,100 in August 2023, and the dentist said you would need additional dental work.
+You incurred an additional $1,250 in out-of-pocket dental expenses in December 2023.
+You applied for and received a Retiree Medical Grant for $2,350 in January 2024.

 Eligibility